-An antinuclear antibody test is conducted to detect autoimmune diseases such as rheumatoid arthritis or lupus.
-While a doctor is diagnosing an autoimmune disease through physical exam, symptoms and various test, ANA blood test is just one of the necessary tests to be conducted.
+An antinuclear antibody (ANA) test is conducted to detect autoimmune diseases such as rheumatoid arthritis or lupus.
+While a doctor is diagnosing an autoimmune disease through physical exam, symptoms, and various test, ANA blood test is just one of the necessary tests to be conducted.

 Antibodies are proteins used by the immune system to fight off viruses, bacteria, and other germs.
 In the process of fighting invaders, your immune system can mistake your own body as part of foreign invaders.
 Special antibodies called autoantibodies are released, which attack your tissues and cells.
 Autoantibodies may damage your muscles, skin, joints, and other parts of your body.

 Antinuclear antibodies (ANAs) are therefore a form of autoantibody that attacks proteins in your cells.
 Autoimmune disease people will test positive for ANAs.